 (iii) The execution and performance of this Agreement by the Borrower and any transactions associated herewith does not result in (a) any violation of Laws and Ordinances which bind the Borrower, (b) any breach of its Articles of Incorporation and other internal company rules of the Borrower, and (c) any breach of a third-party contract to which the Borrower is a party or which binds the Borrower or the assets of the Borrower.

-(iv) The person who signed or attached his/her name and seal to this Agreement is authorised to sign or attach his/her name and seal to this Agreement as the representative of the Borrower by all procedures necessary pursuant to the Laws and Ordinances, Articles of Incorporation or other internal company rules of the Borrower.
+(iv) The person who signed or attached his/her name and seal to this Agreement on behalf of the Borrower is authorised to sign or attach his/her name and seal to this Agreement as the representative of the Borrower by all procedures necessary pursuant to the Laws and Ordinances, Articles of Incorporation or other internal company rules of the Borrower.

 (v) This Agreement constitutes legal, valid and binding obligations of the Borrower, and is enforceable against the Borrower in accordance with the terms of this Agreement.

-(vi) All Reports prepared by the Borrower are accurately and duly prepared in accordance with the accounting standards which is generally accepted as fair and appropriate one in Japan.
+(vi) All Reports prepared by the Borrower are accurately and duly prepared in accordance with the accounting standards which are generally accepted as fair and appropriate one in Japan, and if such Reports are required to be audited under the Laws and Ordinances, they have been audited as required.

-(vii) After the last day of the fiscal year ended on [mm/dd/yy], no material change, which will cause a deterioration of the business, assets, or financial condition of the Borrower described in the audited fiscal statement of that fiscal year and which may materially affect the performance of the obligations of the Borrower under this Agreement, has occurred.
+(vii) After the last day of the fiscal year ended on [mm/dd/yy], no material change, which will cause a deterioration of the business, assets, or financial condition of the Borrower described in the Reports prepared by the Borrower for such fiscal year (if such Reports are required to be audited under the Laws and Ordinances, and have been otherwise audited, the audited Reports) and which may materially affect the performance of the obligations of the Borrower under this Agreement, has occurred.

 (viii) No lawsuit, arbitration, administrative procedure, or any other dispute has commenced or is likely to commence with respect to the Borrower, which will or may materially cause adverse effects on the performance of its obligations under this Agreement.